-The Commission was able to hold its annual AML/CFT training and information session for licensees in 2022 after the hiatus due to Covid-19 travel restrictions.
-33 Delegates from 22 licensees were in attendance.
+The Commission was able to hold its annual AML/CFT training and information session for licensees in 2023.
+29 Delegates from 18 licensees were in attendance.
+The sessions covered countering proliferation financing, the work of the Financial Intelligence Unit as well as the challenges faced by a global industry from match fixing to vulnerable customers.